Phineas and Ferb the Movie: Candace Against the Universe: Plot

-The gang return to Earth in time to fight Big Doctor and her army.
-While Isabella, Buford, and Baljeet lead a battle against the aliens, Phineas and Ferb free Candace, who they find crying in shame over how she treated her brothers.
+The kids return to Earth to fight Big Doctor and her army.
+Phineas and Ferb free Candace, who they find crying over how she treated them.
 They reveal that her gift is a coffee mug that projects images of their past adventures.
 Candace realizes that she may not be special to the world, but she is special to them.
-They begin fighting the aliens, but Mama grows big enough to unleash her spores on the populace.
-As the heroes are captured, Candace manages to reach out to Big Doctor, who has an epiphany about her life, just as Mama increases in size and devours her.
+Mama unleashes her spores on the populace.
+Candace manages to reach out to Big Doctor, who has an epiphany about her life just as Mama increases in size and devours her.

-As the kids and Mama begin to fight, Doofenshmirtz, Vanessa, and Perry suddenly return, having used the Chicken-Replace Inator, a gadget that swaps something with the closest or furthest chicken, to transport themselves to Earth.
-Under Doofenshmirtz's direction, Candace uses the Inator on Mama, replacing it with the chicken used to reach Danville, and sends it back to Feebla-Oot.
-Mama shrinks in size and spits out Big Doctor, while getting crushed to death by an alien elephant lookalike from earlier.
-Big Doctor gets captured and taken into custody by the Cowards.
-Candace has the chance to bust her brothers when Linda Flynn-Fletcher, her mother, drives by, but she instead tells her to go get pizza for them away from the scene.
-Candace begins to truly appreciate her brothers for everything they have done for her, while a wandering Perry receives a call from Major Monogram congratulating him, forcing the platypus to hide the message, which leaves everyone in confusion.
+As the kids and Mama begin to fight, Doofenshmirtz, Vanessa, and Perry return, using the Chicken-Replace-Inator, a gadget that can swap something with either the closest or furthest chicken.
+Under Doofenshmirtz's direction, Candace uses the Inator to swap Mama with the furthest chicken, sending it back to Feebla-Oot.
+Mama shrinks and spits out Big Doctor before it is crushed to death by an alien elephant, and Big Doctor is captured by the Cowards.
+Candace has the chance to bust her brothers when Linda drives by, but instead steers her away from the scene, appreciating everything her brothers have done for her.
+As everyone celebrates their victory, Perry receives a call from Major Monogram congratulating him, which leaves everyone in confusion.

+In a mid-credits scene, Lawrence discovers the portal still in the backyard and goes through it to Doofenshmirtz's building, which is still on fire from the spaceship's launch, and he goes back through the portal on fire, destroying the portal just before Linda arrives.